 Closely related to male-female stereotypes is the concept of the independent women as infallible.
 Independence and autonomy are valued as the ultimate achievements of the modern woman.
 The liberated woman has created a self-concept in which asking for aid is considered a weakness.
 We are always stronger when we are in mutually supportive relationships.
 When you experience a sickness, job loss, or other challenges, there is no valour in being alone and unable to cope – psychologically or financially.
 In business, smart women ask for help.

 The Brave Soldier

-Even the brave solider needs advice, empathy, and a hug in difficult times.
+Even the brave soldier needs advice, empathy, and a hug in difficult times.
 Only a good friend can deliver the inside joke that can make you laugh when you are at your lowest.
 Ask Siri to tell you a joke: I don’t think you’d understand a joke in my language.
 They’re not funny, anyway.
 Siri delivers a very cold response to someone who has a loved one in the hospital or has just lost a job due to the economy.
-Social connections trigger our social emotional center in our brain and make us feel better.
+Social connections trigger our social-emotional centre in our brain and make us feel better.

 The Super Mummy

 Even car companies promote this unrealistic mommy.
 She has an SUV to drive all the children in the neighbourhood to soccer games, her business associates to meetings, herself to yoga classes, and signs and refreshments to the charity run.
 There is nothing super mummy cannot do.
 There is never a Robin to her Batman.
 She can do everything by herself.